 The Company has no class of securities that is outstanding but not listed or quoted on a market place.

 9.3 Escrowed Securities

-As of the date of this AIF, 45,000,000 Shares of the Company are being held in escrow pursuant to an Escrow Agreement dated January 2, 2015 between the Company, Apogee and Computershare Trust Company of Canada.
+As of the date of this AIF, "nil" Shares of the Company are being held in escrow.